ag-informatics/ag-informatics-course/module3/HW3/README.md

 ## 1. Creating a skeleton web application
 > This section is a customized version of [part 1 of this Django tutorial](https://docs.djangoproject.com/en/3.2/intro/tutorial01/).

-### Create a 'lab3' project
+### Create a 'HW' project

 Open your terminal!
 Navigate to the place (using the `cd` command) where you would like to create your project.
-(In my examples, I have a "Code" folder that I put all my labs inside).
-We'll create a skeleton project called 'lab3'.
-You will upload everything inside this folder as part of your lab submission!
+(In my examples, I have a "Code" folder that I put all my homeworks inside).
+We'll create a skeleton project called 'HW3'.
+You will upload everything inside this folder as part of your homework submission!

-`django-admin startproject lab3`
+`django-admin startproject HW3`

 The `django-admin` is our main command line tool for adminstrative tasks.
 We'll use this a fair bit in cojunction with other commands as you will see later.
 This first command automatically create a set of files that are your core project skeleton:
 ```
-lab3/
+HW3/
   manage.py
-  lab 3/
+  HW 3/
     __init__.py
     settings.py
     urls.py